-'This Is Us' Season 3 Needs To Explore Beth & Randall's Relationship, According To Susan Kelechi Watson
+The One Thing 'This Is Us' Should Explore In Season 3, According To Susan Kelechi Watson

 In its first two seasons, This Is Us has been so emotional that most fans have probably experienced feelings they didn't know they were capable of.
 But after the show's climactic and devastating Super Bowl episode, which revealed how Jack died, the show doesn't seem interested in giving viewers a break from another emotional ending.
 Just ahead of the Season 2 finale, Susan Kelechi Watson spoke to Bustle about what she'd like to see in This Is Us Season 3.
 Since it has to do with Beth and Randall's relationship (the goal of all goals), perhaps the scenario could make way for some happy tears instead of just sad ones — that is, if the showrunners listen.

 While settling into her L.A. pad, which was decorated with the help of HomeGoods, Watson and I chat over the phone about what's ahead on the acclaimed drama.
 No one would argue about seeing more of Beth (Watson) and Randall's (Sterling K. Brown) infectious dynamic, but Watson has a specific timeframe in mind.
 "I think it would be kind of interesting to see what their engagement period was like, the time before the house and kids and all that," she says.
 Fans know Beth and Randall as the ones who have it all: the big house, adorable kids, and of course, a ride-or-die marriage.
 But was their relationship always so ideal?
 Even Watson is curious to know.

 "They’ve talked a little bit about when they first met and things like that but just the time before their wedding," the actor says about what she's eager to see.
 "I think that would be kind of cool to see what they were like before any of all this happened.
 I think it’s an interesting time."